According to the Health and Safety Executive, 40% of all on-the-job fatalities occur as a result of a fall from height.

 Whether you’re a professional roofer or an average Joe hanging Christmas lights from the guttering, you are effectively putting yourself at risk once you scale a ladder.

-After all, gravity doesn’t discriminate and the same dangers apply to all – which makes ladder safety a topic of universal importance.
+After all, gravity doesn’t discriminate and the same dangers apply to all – which makes following our ladder safety tips universally important.

 To help ensure your ladder-related tasks don’t come crashing down, here are a few ladder safety tips that will help you avoid a fall from grace and keep your spirits high.